vasthav/cryto-portfolio-tracker/README.md

 This keeps track of the potential cryptocurrency and their performance on different durations.
 To use the portfolio just fill in the 'Ticker' field and the app script.

-### Automatic updation of sheet
+### Automatic updation of spreadsheet
 This can be achieved using triggers in app script.
 1. Go to EDIT > Current Projects Triggers.
 It opens the G Suite Developer Hub.
 2. Click on 'Add trigger' available at the right bottom of the page.
 3. Select the required options and Save.

 # LICENSE
-check the Licence file.
+Check the Licence file.